 - Fertilizing Plants 101: Everything You Need to Know to Do It Right

-In general, when your plants are fully grown they’ll begin to produce.
-When the harvest is ripe, you’ll remove it from the plant.
+In general, when your plants are fully grown, they’ll begin to produce.
+When the harvest is ripe, remove the produce from the plant.

-Again, most grow guides or seed packets will walk you through the process for your particular plant, but you’ll see that harvesting your garden is simple to do but thrilling as well.
+Again, most grow guides on seed packets will walk you through the process for your particular plant.

-Every garden will have to face pests or disease of some sort.
-The best way to battle disease in your plants is to buy varieties that are resistant to common ailments in that certain plant.
+The best way to battle disease is to grow varieties that are resistant to ailments that commonly attack the plant.

-Also, keep in mind that if you see a sick plant, it is a good idea to immediately remove it and do not add it to your compost.
+If one of your plants are sick, immediately remove it and don't add it to your compost bin.
 This should hopefully keep the disease from spreading to other plants in your garden.

-There are many ways to get rid of them, but one of the best options is to fence in your garden.
+There are many ways to do that, but the best option is to not let them get inside in the first place: fence your garden.